bamaas/HomeLab-2.0/README.md

 > The goal is to seamlessly bootstrap a Kubernetes cluster with all the bells and whistles
 > — from infrastructure to apps —
 > in one smooth, reproducible flow.
-> While keeping things lightweight and simple as possible
+> Aiming to keep things as lightweight and simple as possible, while still providing flexibility.

 ## ✨ Features